 UI Trends That Look Modern but Hurt UX (Anti‑Trends)

-Not every shiny trend improves usability.
+Not every shiny trend improves usability, and some anti-trends create cognitive overload instead of reducing it.
 Anti-trends include:

 - Low contrast minimalism